Ngoc-Quynh-Trang-Le/COS10025_ESP32_BLE/README.md

-# COS10025 BLE-to-Web Cultural Storytelling System
+# :earth_asia: COS10025 BLE-to-Web Cultural Storytelling System

-## Project Overview
+## :page_with_curl: Project Overview

 This project was developed for the **COS10025 – Technology in an Indigenous Context** unit at Swinburne University of Technology.
 It implements a **non-contact digital storytelling system** to respectfully present cultural narratives from Cham heritage, using: